 The sound of gunfire jerked her from her reverie—the strange incident forgotten.
 Smoke and bullets whizzed by as the door to the bank flew open.
 The twins filled the frame.
 They fired off several shots as they ran toward her.

 Frankie stood, planted on the spot.
 The horses pulled on the reigns.
 Where was Big Stan?
 Where was Seth?
 Like magic, Big Stan barreled through the door.
 A limp form hung over his shoulder.

 “Dang it, Frankie, you hear me?”
 Edgar yelled as he grabbed the bridle from her and swung himself into the saddle.
 “Mount up!
 Let’s ride, gal.”

 Big Stan ran at her with a shower of bullets whizzing by him.
 “Go, go, go.”
 He stumbled and caught himself.
 A shot nicked him in the shoulder, then another, but he kept running.

+Her legs shook like seedlings in a windstorm, but reflexes took over as bullets came sizzling by her.
 The sight of blood spurred her into action.
-She ricocheted her body into the saddle, watching horrified as Big Stan slung Seth’s body up to Ernest, before mounting his own.
+She ricocheted herself into the saddle, watching horrified as Big Stan slung Seth’s body up to Ernest before mounting his own.
 Seth’s lifeless head rolled and fell back against his brother’s barrel-like chest.

 “Is he . . .” she couldn’t say the words.

 She had to believe he was all right.
-How was she going to mount on legs that felt as shaky as seedlings in a windstorm?
-Reflexes took over as bullets came sizzling by her.
 She nudged her mount to run, casting desperate looks over her shoulder.